Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 After loading any model, the model is fit to the screen using the sprotty FitToScreen command.
 If any node does not have a position set, the auto layouting module is called to layout the diagram, if it is loaded.
-This is intented for e.g. generated diagrams where the layout is unknown and should be automatically determined when first loaded.
+This is intended for e.g. generated diagrams where the layout is unknown and should be automatically determined when first loaded.

 ### Tool Palette